reruo321/Java_Practice/Chapter-03/README.md

 ##### boolean
 1) boolean: represents 1-bit of information that has only two possible values: true or false.
 Default value: false.
 ### Literal
+Literal is the stationary data having a fixed value.
+Because of its primitive nature, it does not need computation to be represented.
 #### 1. Integer Literal
+An integer literal is the number not containing floating point, and it can be expressed in the decimal, hexadecimal, octal, and binary system.
+Add '0x', '0', and '0b' for hexadecimal, octal, and binary.

+    int decVal = 91;   // 91 in decimal
+    int hexaVal = 0xABC;   // 2748 in decimal
+    int octalVal = 0144;   // 100 in deciaml
+    int binVal = 0b1010110;   // 86 in decimal
+If you want to represent a long-type literal instead of int, put the letter 'L' or 'l' behind it.
+(Using 'l' will be puzzling so 'L' is more recommended.)

+    long longVal = 1234L;   // L can be omitted from this line System.out.println(1234L);   // Output will be: 1234
+#### 2. Floating-Point Literal
+A floating-point literal is the real-number literal that has a floating-point.
+Float-type literal ends with the letter 'F' or f, and double-type one with 'D' or 'd' or without any letters.
+If you add 'E' or 'e' to the literal, it turns into an exponential expression for scientific notation.

+    float f1 = 888.8F;   // !!!
+F can't be omitted !!!
+    double d1 = 123.4D;   // D can be left out
+    double d2 = 123.456;
+    float f2 = 1234.5678E2F   // 123456.78
+    double d3 = 12345.67891-E3;   // 12.34567891

+#### 3. Character Literal